-Points awarded; Best: most points
+Points awarded; Best: most points, Tandem style event

-• Contested on circles with 20-meter radius range lines and 2-meter bull's-eye
+Contested on circles with 20-meter radius range lines and 2-meter bull's-eye Same

-- 20-meter flight range. - Legal catch(es) of types required in turn
+- Same 20-meter flight range. - Legal catch(es) of types required in turn

 - Throwers attempt 10 trick catches with boomerangs thrown singly. - They then attempt 10 additional trick catches with 2 boomerangs thrown simultaneously as "doublers." - If a thrower scores a perfect score of 100 points, he will continue to throw the same 15 throws in rotation.
 He will continue to throw until he fails to make a designated catch.
 He may throw alone if his throwing partner has failed to make a designated catch.
 In the doubling portion of the round, if he drops the first boomerang he attempts to catch, no points for a catch of the second boomerang of the doubling throw are given.
-His total score may accordingly be more than 100 points. - The catches must be done in the following order, and are worth the indicated number of points:
+His total score may accordingly be more than 100 points.